Road repairs and maintenance

-Our Road Management Plan (2017) (DOC 5Mb) outlines our system for inspecting, maintaining and repairing public roads in Moreland.
+Our Road Management Plan (2021) (PDF 854KB) outlines our system for inspecting, maintaining and repairing public roads in Moreland.
 We aim to make any roads reported to us safe within 3 working days of receiving the report.

 How to report a damaged road

-Before reporting a damaged road to us, first check to see who the road is maintained by.
+Before reporting a damaged road to us we ask that you first check to see who the road is maintained by.
 Although we are responsible for maintaining a lot of the roads in Moreland, there are many major roads in Moreland that are under the responsibility of VicRoads.

-You can check who is responsible for a road in the 2020 Register of Public Roads (Nov 2020).
+You can check who is responsible for a road in our 2021 Register of Public Roads (Nov 2021) (PDF).

 If a road is no longer serviceable or has structural problems, we will look to reconstruct the road.
 This reconstruction includes improving:

-- Asphalt or concrete surfaces: this includes kerb and channel, footpaths, underground drainage and vehicle crossovers or driveways.
+- Asphalt or concrete surfaces including kerb and channel, footpaths, underground drainage, and vehicle crossovers or driveways

-- Pedestrian, cyclist and motorist safety: this includes creating safe access for emergency services, eliminating corrugated and potholed surfaces, installing traffic management devices, providing safer intersections, upgrading street lighting, installing bike lanes and smoothing footpaths with pram crossings.
+- Pedestrian, cyclist, and motorist safety, including creating safe access for emergency services, eliminating corrugated and potholed surfaces, installing traffic management devices, providing safer intersections, upgrading street lighting, installing bike lanes and smoothing footpaths with pram crossings.

-- Traffic management and parking: this includes eliminating high crowns, improving access to properties and improving disability access.
+- Traffic management and parking, including eliminating high crowns, improving access to properties, and improving disability access

-- Streetscapes: this includes nature strips and street trees.
+- Streetscapes, including nature strips and street trees

 We aim to reduce road maintenance costs, reduce wear and tear on vehicles and improve private property values through reconstructing roads so they will last.